 “Disappointingly for SMEs in the formal sector,” says Westvig, “a meaningful financial injection that could speak to these ingredients for turning around SMEs didn’t materialise.”

 Government allocated R4bn to grassroot businesses, which is to be commended, says Westvig, as the country needs township and rural enterprises to flourish.
 “However, this, when read against the reality that large enterprises are well supported with access to bank loans and capital markets, you are left with a stark picture of the SME missing middle,” says Westvig.

 To compound matters, he says, there is very little immediate relief for SMEs.
 “Some may have accessed the TERS benefit, but this won’t cover lost revenue.
 Instead, it may cover salaries and other expenses, and only for a limited time.
-This means we will likely find SME owners doing what they had to do during the entire pandemic, and that is take salary cuts or dig into their personal savings in order to keep paying their employees and keep their businesses afloat,” he says.
+This means we will likely find small business owners doing what they had to do during the entire pandemic, and that is take salary cuts or dig into their personal savings in order to keep paying their employees and keep their businesses afloat,” he says.